Welcome to our ranking of the 50 best university nursing schools.

 Net Price: $17,834/yr

 In 1969, Western Carolina University launched its School of Nursing under the direction of Dr. Mary K. Kneedler.
 At the time, Dr. Kneedler was well known throughout the country for her role in developing then-President Lyndon B. Johnson’s progressive Head Start program.
 Half a century later, WCU’s top nursing program continues to embody the charitable, compassionate traits that Kneedler promoted.
 This is nowhere more evident than in WCU’s Nursing Network-Careers and Technology Mentoring Program (NN-CATM), which connects mentors with high performing rural and minority students at local community colleges.
 The university even offers tuition and other financial assistance to support their futures in nursing.

 19. The University of Texas at Austin

 The University of Texas at Austin is consistently ranked among the best public research universities in the country.
-And although it may be better known for its groundbreaking research in engineering and computer science, Austin is also home to the 13th best nursing school in the nation, as reported by U.S. News.
+And although it may be better known for its groundbreaking research in engineering and computer science, Austin’s graduate nursing programs (MSN and DNP) rank among the top-25 in the nation as reported by U.S. News in 2020.
 In addition to providing a comprehensive nursing program across undergraduate and graduate divisions, UT Austin is particularly well regarded for its stellar outreach initiatives.
 This includes the Wellness Center and Disaster Relief program, which the school launched in the wake of Hurricane Katrina and 9/11.